valevo/SABIO/logs.md

 - Jelle mentioned that he is part of a project that has something to do with bias detection?

 - Marieke mentioned [this tweet](https://twitter.com/sclaeyssens/status/1362062797404798982?s=20) for the website (where the Q&A is on)
+- Jacco mentioned the [FAccT Conference](https://facctconference.org/2021/acceptedpapers.html) which has interesting papers